Updated on September 11, 2025

-Most dumpees want to know how long it takes for an ex to start to miss you.
-They want to know whether their ex misses them already and if they need to do something to make their ex want to be with them.
+Many, if not most, dumpees want to know how long it takes for an ex to start to miss you after a breakup.
+They want to know whether their ex misses them already and if they need to do something extraordinary to make their ex realize their romantic value and want to be with them.

-If you expect your ex to miss you for no reason just because it would be convenient for you, you’re setting yourself up for failure because your ex won’t do that.
-Something painful and self-reflection-worthy must first happen to your ex for your ex to have an aha moment and think and feel positively about you.
+If you expect your ex to miss you for no reason at all, just because it would be convenient for you, you’re setting yourself up for failure.
+You’re holding on to false hope because your ex won’t miss you, just because you got along well and had a decent bond.
+Before your ex can miss you and desire you romantically, something painful and self-reflection-worthy must first occur to your ex.
+Something that makes your ex have an “aha moment” and think and feel positively about you.

-So before you start hoping to hear from your ex that he or she misses you, bear in mind that there are two kinds of missing.
-There’s missing a person and missing a romantic partner.
+So before you start hoping to hear your ex say that he or she misses you, bear in mind that there are two kinds of missing.
+There’s missing as a friend and missing as a romantic partner.

-1. The first kind is the most common one.
+- The first type of missing is the most common one.
 It happens when the dumper feels guilty or doubtful or still feels a bit attached to the dumpee.
-A good example of this would be the dumper reaching out to say he misses his ex without actually wanting to get back together.
+A good example of this is the dumper reaching out to say he misses his ex without actually wanting to get back together.
 The dumper could say things like, “I miss you a lot.
-I just wanted to let you know that, and I hope you have a great day!”
+I just wanted to let you know that I care about you.
+I hope you have a great day!”

-2. The second kind of missing, however, is much less common.
-It’d be fair and probably a bit too hope-murdering to say it’s quite rare.
-A dumper who misses you romantically doesn’t just miss your absence, but also the value you add to the relationship.
-This means that he or she doesn’t miss you as a person – because you’re gone, but also because he or she wants you to invest in him or her emotionally and in every possible way.
+- The second kind of missing, however, is much less common.
+A dumper who misses you romantically doesn’t just miss your absence or friendly personality, but also the value you add to the relationship.
+This means that he doesn’t miss you as a person, solely because you’re gone, but also because he wants you back to invest in him emotionally and in every way couples invest.

-The first kind of missing has no expectations whereas the second one has many.
-It’s usually difficult to tell them apart due to hope and anxiety, but if you observe your ex and see what he or she is trying to obtain from interactions with you, you can figure your ex out and decide whether to talk to your ex or end the conversation there and then.
+The first type of nostalgia has no romantic expectations, whereas the second one has many.
+It’s usually difficult to tell them apart due to post-breakup hope, separation anxiety, and lack of clarity.
+But if you observe your ex, ask the right questions, and try to figure out what he or she is trying to get by interacting with you, you’ll soon realize whether your ex’s intentions are genuine and if it makes sense to talk to your ex.

 Today, we’ll answer the question, “When does an ex start to miss you?”
-We’ll also give you some tips on what to do when your ex doesn’t miss you romantically.
+We’ll also give you some tips on what to do if your ex doesn’t miss you romantically.

 When does an ex start to miss you?

-Seldom do dumpers not feel relieved.
-When that happens, they’re normally depressed or have some other problem to address.
+Seldom do dumpers feel regretful and sad.
+When that happens, they’re normally depressed or have some other (mental health) problem unrelated to the breakup to address.

-Mind you that your ex won’t miss you just because you gave your ex space.
-If your ex is resentful and immature, your ex will likely stay bitter for quite some time because your ex will focus on the bad aspects of the relationship.
+Mind you, your ex won’t miss you just because you gave him or her space and time to think.
+If your ex is resentful, unforgiving, and immature, your ex will likely stay bitter for a while because your ex will focus on the bad aspects of the relationship.
+Your ex will focus on how you acted when you were stressed, jealous, fearful, or angry—and use those moments to reinforce his or her decisions and negative feelings.

-But if your ex respects you and encounters some kind of problems (let’s say he or she gets dumped), then your ex could miss the way he or she felt when you were together and doing well as a couple.
+But if your ex respects you and encounters some serious problems (let’s say he or she gets rejected or dumped), then your ex could miss the security and love he or she felt when you were together and doing well as a couple.

 Some of the typical problems that could make an ex miss you are:

 The worse your ex’s life is, the bigger the chance that you’ll cross your ex’s mind and trigger his or her cravings for comfort and safety (aka a better life).
-That’s why you need to give your ex enough space and time to enjoy life (and experience issues) and allow your ex to think about you.
+That’s why you need to give your ex enough space and time to enjoy life, experience issues, and think about you.

-Your ex could also start to miss you when your ex sees you with someone else.
-Seeing that you’re in love and moving on could make your ex compare himself or herself to your new partner and become jealous.
-But for that to happen, your ex would need to have a lot of respect for you, have low self-esteem, or be very competitive.
+Your ex could also start to miss you when he or she sees you with someone else.
+Seeing you in love and moving on could make your ex compare himself or herself to your new partner and become jealous.
+But for that to happen, your ex would need to have a lot of respect for you, have low self-esteem, feel sad, have no romantic success, or be very competitive.

 Exes usually miss their dumpees when their plan doesn’t go according to plan.
-In other words, they become nostalgic when they think they’ll be happier without their ex and are proven otherwise.
-That’s when they’re forced to accept reality and face the consequences of their actions.
+In other words, they become nostalgic when they fail to secure a happy post-breakup life for themselves.
+That’s when they’re forced to accept reality and face the consequences of their unrealistic expectations.

-With that said, here’s when an ex starts to miss you.
+With that said, here’s when an ex starts to miss you after leaving you.

 Can an ex miss you without getting hurt?